cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.1.1v1
 The standard and strict preset security policies SHALL be enabled.
 - _Rationale:_  Defender includes a large number of features and settings to protect users against threats.
 Using the preset security policies, administrators can easily ensure that all new and existing users automatically have secure defaults applied.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.1.2v1
 All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.
 - _Rationale:_ Important user protections are provided by Exchange Online Protection, including anti-spam, anti-malware, and anti-phishing protections.
 By using the preset policies, administrators can easily ensure that all new and existing users automatically have secure defaults applied.
 - _Last modified:_ June 2023
-- _Note_: Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided that they are added to one or more custom policies that offer comparable protection.
+- _Note:_ Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided that they are added to one or more custom policies that offer comparable protection.
 These specific users might need flexibility that is not offered by the preset policies.
 Those users' accounts should be added to a custom policy that conforms as closely as possible to the settings used by the preset policies.
 See the **Resources** section for more details on configuring policies.

 #### MS.DEFENDER.1.3v1
 All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.
 - _Rationale:_ Important user protections are provided by Defender for Office 365 Protection, including safe attachments and safe links.
 By using the preset policies, administrators can easily ensure that all new and existing users automatically have secure defaults applied.
 - _Last modified:_ June 2023
-- _Note_: Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided that they are added to one or more custom policies that offer comparable protection.
+- _Note:_ Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided that they are added to one or more custom policies that offer comparable protection.
 These specific users might need flexibility that is not offered by the preset policies.
 Those users' accounts should be added to a custom policy that conforms as closely as possible to the settings used by the preset policies.
 See the **Resources** section for more details on configuring policies.

 #### MS.DEFENDER.1.4v1
 Sensitive accounts SHALL be added to Exchange Online Protection in the strict preset security policy.